mchaynes/pulumi-bootstrap/README.md

 1. A local developer environment that uses `docker-compose` to spin up a local mongodb instance
 1. A unit & integration testable developer experience where all "infrastructure" is injected into your "business logic"

-## Concept: `WHOAMI`
+###  Side Tangent:  `WHOAMI`
 `WHOAMI` is an environment variable that determines "who" this application is.
 When we run `node ./bin/index.js`, we supply `WHOAMI` so that the application knows what its job is.

-### I am: `root`
-All operations that I would consider `sudo` operations for cloud resources happen as root.
+* `root`: All operations that I would consider `sudo` operations for cloud resources happen as root.
 This includes initial setup and managing permissions at a level above a single instance of the application

-### I am: `mchaynes-laptop`
-This is live application that runs on my laptop.
+* `mchaynes-laptop`: This is live application that runs on my laptop.
 It uses `LocalDockerMongo` as its mongo db instance and uses `ExpressServer` to run the API.

-### I am: `github-actions-mchaynes`
+* `github-actions-mchaynes`
 Environment/Branch/App specific github-action role.
 This incarnation of the app runs `bootstraps` then bails out.
 It does not run forever

 # That's nice, but isn't that just a regular Pulumi program?